digitalTailorKe/DTA-Coding-Practices/README.md

 This repository is organized by programming languages and frameworks.
 Each section contains a dedicated README file detailing the best practices for that particular technology.
 For instance, you will find guidelines for:

 - Laravel
-- JavaScript
+- Vue
-- Python
+- Java
-- [Add other languages/frameworks as necessary]
+- etc

 ## How to Use This Repository